lukaCvitanovic/Obisdian/RaaS Cron Jobs Rework Learned.md

 ## Description[[Programing Learned#Environment Testing|**]]
 - **Whatever can be tested locally, test it locally, only things that can not be locally tested should be tested on the env**
-	- In advance find out what is necessary to be in place to facilitated the testing and ask for it to be in palce
+	- In advance find out what is necessary to be in place to facilitate the testing and ask for it to be in place
 		- Anything and everything around the environment
 			- Env vars
-		- Devops stuff like pipelines, trigerring git branch
+		- DevOps stuff like pipelines, triggering git branch
-		- When testing in envs where changes can't be made frequently make **as much of it customizable** and by things user can change on the fly
+		- When testing in envs where changes can't be made frequently make **as much of it customizable**, so user can change things on the fly
-			- Like pulling data from a **requests** to be used as config parameters for things and services
+			- Like pulling data from **requests** to be used as config parameters for things and services
-- This task show the **importance of monitoring** the servers in regards to processed entries, timeout times and memory usage
+- This task show the **importance of monitoring** the servers in regard to processed entries, timeout times and memory usage
+- All envs have NODE_ENV set to production[[GP Environments#Misc|**]]
+- An env automatically has access to the queue and possibly some other AWS resources[[GP Environments#Misc|**]]